Everything You Need To Know About Water Births

 Do I birth my placenta in the pool?

-It's likely your midwife will ask you to get out of the pool to deliver the placenta.
-This is just for your safety as it's common to feel lightheaded after giving birth and can be difficult to get you out of the birthing pool in a quick emergency.
+It’s likely your midwife will ask you to get out of the pool to deliver the placenta.
+This is just for your safety, as it’s common to feel light headed after giving birth and can be difficult to get you out of the birthing pool quickly in an emergency.